bevyengine/rfcs/rfcs/64-schematics.md

 * Integrates well into ECS architecture
 * Is neutral with regard to usage
 * Can use existing code to achive parallel execution
-* Can live alongside synchronization systems that don't use `SchematicQuery`
+* Can live alongside synchronization systems that are not built using `Schematic`

 The problem could also be solved by "prefabs", i.e. scenes that might expose certain fields of the components they contain.
 But this would be a lot more restrictive the "schematics" described here.